 Tuesday was always going to be a day of mourning as Floridians marked the two-year anniversary of the mass shooting that claimed 49 lives at the Pulse nightclub in Orlando.

 It was made even more somber when the city awoke to reports of a new gun rampage.

 A gunman suspected of seriously wounding an Orlando police officer then took four young children hostage, initiating a standoff that stretched late into Monday night.
-It ended with the children, all younger than 12, fatally shot by the man, who then committed suicide.
+It ended with the children, all younger than 12, fatally shot by the man, who then killed himself.

 Orlando police said that trouble began as the weekend wound down.
 A woman reported being beaten by her boyfriend, 35-year-old Gary Wayne Lindsey Jr. When officers arrived at the apartment, they traded gunfire with Lindsey, a convicted felon legally prohibited from owning firearms.
 During the shootout, one of the officers was hit.